Model Selection & Cost Management: Choosing the Right Model and Controlling Spend#

 Disabled$0

-# Reduce thinking tokens
+# Manual-budget models: cap thinking tokens

 MAX_THINKING_TOKENS=8000 claude

-# Disable thinking entirely
+# Disable thinking entirely (any model)

 Typical Cost Ranges#